yumium/tech_notes/C++/A gentle introduction to C++.md

 - This way, any changes in source file means only that file needs to be recompiled, not all files that depend on the header
 - Only exception perhaps is putting code in header to speed up compilation

+## Random pieces

+- In C++, local definition of a function inside a function is not allowed, only exception is defining lambdas inside another function

 ### C++ Concepts (metaprogramming)